 Although most conflicts in a church or ministry can and should be resolved personally or with the help of trained leaders, there are some conflicts that call for the assistance of professionally trained conciliators who subscribe to the procedures and standards set forth in this Handbook.

-This could include Certified Relational ConciliatorsTM (trained by RW360), Christian ReconcilersTM (trained by Ambassadors of Reconciliation) or Certified Christian ConciliatorsTM (trained by the Institute for Christian Conciliation).
+This could include Certified RW ConciliatorsTM (trained by RW360) or Certified Christian ConciliatorsTM (trained by the Institute for Christian Conciliation).

 This kind of professional assistance is especially helpful in these types of cases: